esc/numba-frontend-talk/abstract.md

 release, resulting in additional complexity for Numba to support these changes.
 In this talk I will present a new approach to regularize bytecode based on `RVSDG`s (Regionalized State Value Dependency Graphs) which will simplify adding support for new Python _minor_ versions to Numba.
-I will conclude the talk with an outlook of potential innovations in compiler technologies for scientific computing use-cases.

 Description
 -----------